rmsuhang/9597_training_students/README.md

-# This is a repository for JJ's code
+# This is a repository for Amira's code